ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/identities-view.markdown

 * The identity document ID is composed of:
   * The collection name
-  * And a number that is continuously incremented per document creation
+  * And a number that is continuously incremented per document creation ("the latest value")
     e.g. `employees/5`

 * Learn more about identities in: